 When you submit your complaint, you will be asked whether you would prefer to:

 - Cancel your LSAT score and register for the next available LSAT administration; or

 - If eligible, retest on a makeup date during the current LSAT administration.

 If LSAC’s investigation confirms your complaint, we will proceed according to the retest preference you expressed at the time you submitted your complaint.
 If LSAC’s investigation does not confirm your complaint, you will still have the option to keep or cancel your score at that time; however, you will be responsible for paying for your registration fees for a future LSAT, and you will not be able to retest during the current administration.
 If you choose to cancel your LSAT score, LSAC will list your LSAT result as a “Candidate cancel,” and the canceled LSAT will be counted toward your LSAT test-taking limit.
 Please note that if you have reached your test-taking limit, we will not be able to register you for an upcoming LSAT administration.

 How to Submit an Official LSAT Complaint

-To do so, visit the LSAT Status page of your LSAC account and click the “Submit Test Day Complaint or Feedback” link for the administration during which you encountered a problem.
+To submit your complaint, visit the LSAT Status page of your LSAC account and click the “Submit Test Day Complaint or Feedback” link for the administration during which you encountered a problem.
 To have your concerns addressed as an official complaint, select the “This is an official LSAT complaint” option when asked how you would like LSAC to address your issue.

 After you complete your submission, LSAC will place a hold on your file while we investigate your issue and concerns.
+This hold may delay the reporting of your LSAT score.
 We will email you our decision once our investigation is complete.